The ultimate list of family Advent activities & Christmas countdown fun (free printable)

 I sat down to plan this year’s family Advent activities and thought I’d begin by brainstorming ideas and then choosing twenty-four of them from my list.
 I expected to stop around thirty or forty ideas… but they just kept rolling, so I decided to tidy them up by category and share them with you.
 (I’m yet to narrow my own list down to twenty-four for this year – ha!
 Maybe tomorrow.)

 Hope this helps you plan a little holiday fun with your family.
 Please add additional ideas in the comments – let’s truly make this an ultimate Christmas activity list.
-(I left off ideas and traditions for Christmas Day, but feel free to add them too!)
+(I left off ideas and traditions for Christmas Day and Boxing Day, but feel free to add them in the comment section too!)

 - Shop for a gift to put under the Tree of Joy (or another charity).